brimdata/zui/docs/Query-Library-Transfer.md

 }
 ```

-Now let's sey we've got a separate system where another Brim user wants this
+Now let's say we've got a separate system where another Brim user wants this
 to become their Query Library so they'll have this custom query as well.
 We
-transfer the `saved.json` file to that system, ensure Brim has been completely
+transfer the `saved.json` file to that system, exit Brim completely, then with
-exited, and with the script downloaded as before:
+the script downloaded as before:

 ```
 $ cd "$HOME/Library/Application Support/Brim"